 We get the following question often, "why get a mobile medical alert system when I can just use a cell phone?"
 Given the ubiquity of cell phones, the question is very valid.

 Why not just get a cell phone and call 911 in the event of a fall or medical emergency?
 Why carry a second device, let alone pay an additional fee for a monitoring center when you can call 911 for free?

-The questions are valid.
-In fact, there are quite a few overlaps between both technologies, but it's important to know the differences so you can make the right decision for your individual situation.
 Here are some of the biggest difference between mobile medical alert systems and cell phones that we see:

 Advantage of Mobile Medical Alert Systems